Raymond James Boosts MarineMax (NYSE:HZO) Price Target to $68.00

-MarineMax (NYSE:HZO) had its price objective upped by analysts at Raymond James from $67.00 to $68.00 in a report issued on Friday, Benzinga reports.
-The firm presently has an “outperform” rating on the specialty retailer’s stock.
-Raymond James’ price objective points to a potential upside of 34.89% from the stock’s current price.
+MarineMax (NYSE:HZO) had its price objective raised by research analysts at Raymond James from $67.00 to $68.00 in a research note issued to investors on Thursday, Benzinga reports.
+The firm currently has an “outperform” rating on the specialty retailer’s stock.
+Raymond James’ price objective indicates a potential upside of 15.94% from the company’s previous close.

-Several other research firms have also recently weighed in on HZO.
-Truist increased their target price on shares of MarineMax from $52.00 to $54.00 in a research note on Monday, April 12th.
-B. Riley reiterated a “neutral” rating and issued a $57.00 target price on shares of MarineMax in a research note on Tuesday, March 16th.
-Zacks Investment Research upgraded shares of MarineMax from a “hold” rating to a “buy” rating and set a $56.00 price target for the company in a research note on Wednesday, April 14th.
-Truist Securities raised their price target on shares of MarineMax from $52.00 to $54.00 in a research note on Monday, April 12th.
-Finally, Wedbush restated a “hold” rating and set a $46.00 price target on shares of MarineMax in a research note on Friday, February 5th.
-Three equities research analysts have rated the stock with a hold rating and five have given a buy rating to the company’s stock.
-MarineMax currently has an average rating of “Buy” and a consensus target price of $44.89.
+HZO has been the subject of a number of other reports.
+Truist Securities upped their price target on MarineMax from $52.00 to $54.00 in a research note on Monday, April 12th.
+Wedbush reissued a “hold” rating and set a $46.00 target price on shares of MarineMax in a research note on Friday, February 5th.
+Truist increased their target price on MarineMax from $52.00 to $54.00 in a research note on Monday, April 12th.
+B. Riley reissued a “neutral” rating and set a $57.00 target price on shares of MarineMax in a research note on Tuesday, March 16th.
+Finally, Northcoast Research cut MarineMax from a “buy” rating to a “neutral” rating in a research note on Thursday, February 25th.
+Three investment analysts have rated the stock with a hold rating and four have issued a buy rating to the company’s stock.
+MarineMax has an average rating of “Buy” and a consensus price target of $48.50.

-In other news, Director Hilliard M. Eure sold 3,500 shares of the firm’s stock in a transaction that occurred on Monday, February 8th.
-The shares were sold at an average price of $45.05, for a total transaction of $157,675.00.
-Following the completion of the sale, the director now owns 17,500 shares of the company’s stock, valued at $788,375.
-The transaction was disclosed in a document filed with the SEC, which is accessible through this link.
-Also, CFO Michael H. Mclamb sold 5,000 shares of the firm’s stock in a transaction that occurred on Monday, March 15th.
+In other MarineMax news, CFO Michael H. Mclamb sold 5,000 shares of the company’s stock in a transaction that occurred on Monday, March 15th.
 The stock was sold at an average price of $60.09, for a total transaction of $300,450.00.
-Following the sale, the chief financial officer now directly owns 50,502 shares of the company’s stock, valued at approximately $3,034,665.18.
-The disclosure for this sale can be found here.
-In the last 90 days, insiders have sold 24,500 shares of company stock valued at $1,278,680.
-Corporate insiders own 3.80% of the company’s stock.
+Following the completion of the transaction, the chief financial officer now owns 50,502 shares of the company’s stock, valued at approximately $3,034,665.18.
+The transaction was disclosed in a legal filing with the SEC, which is available at this hyperlink.
+Also, EVP Charles A. Cashman sold 9,000 shares of the stock in a transaction that occurred on Wednesday, February 24th.
+The shares were sold at an average price of $49.30, for a total value of $443,700.00.
+In the last ninety days, insiders have sold 24,500 shares of company stock valued at $1,278,680.
+Insiders own 3.80% of the company’s stock.

-Hedge funds and other institutional investors have recently bought and sold shares of the company.
-Guggenheim Capital LLC increased its holdings in shares of MarineMax by 117.6% during the fourth quarter.
-Guggenheim Capital LLC now owns 37,310 shares of the specialty retailer’s stock worth $1,307,000 after buying an additional 20,165 shares in the last quarter.
-Russell Investments Group Ltd. increased its holdings in shares of MarineMax by 13.5% in the fourth quarter.
-Russell Investments Group Ltd. now owns 170,153 shares of the specialty retailer’s stock valued at $5,998,000 after purchasing an additional 20,248 shares in the last quarter.
-Panagora Asset Management Inc. increased its holdings in shares of MarineMax by 18.6% in the fourth quarter.
-Panagora Asset Management Inc. now owns 152,540 shares of the specialty retailer’s stock valued at $5,343,000 after purchasing an additional 23,947 shares in the last quarter.
-Sei Investments Co. increased its holdings in shares of MarineMax by 187.8% in the third quarter.
-Sei Investments Co. now owns 114,030 shares of the specialty retailer’s stock valued at $2,927,000 after purchasing an additional 74,407 shares in the last quarter.
-Finally, Credit Suisse AG increased its holdings in shares of MarineMax by 15.5% in the fourth quarter.
-Credit Suisse AG now owns 40,010 shares of the specialty retailer’s stock valued at $1,402,000 after purchasing an additional 5,357 shares in the last quarter.
+Hedge funds and other institutional investors have recently added to or reduced their stakes in the company.
+Vantage Consulting Group Inc acquired a new stake in shares of MarineMax in the 4th quarter valued at approximately $38,000.
+Dorsey Wright & Associates boosted its holdings in shares of MarineMax by 135.5% in the 1st quarter.
+Dorsey Wright & Associates now owns 1,074 shares of the specialty retailer’s stock valued at $53,000 after buying an additional 618 shares during the last quarter.
+Public Employees Retirement System of Ohio lifted its holdings in MarineMax by 78.0% during the 4th quarter.
+Public Employees Retirement System of Ohio now owns 2,746 shares of the specialty retailer’s stock valued at $96,000 after purchasing an additional 1,203 shares during the last quarter.
+Zurcher Kantonalbank Zurich Cantonalbank lifted its holdings in MarineMax by 80.5% during the 4th quarter.
+Zurcher Kantonalbank Zurich Cantonalbank now owns 2,769 shares of the specialty retailer’s stock valued at $97,000 after purchasing an additional 1,235 shares during the last quarter.
+Finally, Meeder Asset Management Inc. lifted its holdings in MarineMax by 13,690.0% during the 1st quarter.
+Meeder Asset Management Inc. now owns 2,758 shares of the specialty retailer’s stock valued at $137,000 after purchasing an additional 2,738 shares during the last quarter.
 99.76% of the stock is owned by institutional investors.

 About MarineMax